 The test has been repeated with three cables of different length to reproduce a condition similar to the final installation on the field.
 The result is shown in Figure 13.
-The time accuracy achieved is well within the requirements of $\pm$ 16 ns, but, the time offset of the GCU2 is slightly larger than the 250 MHz recovered clock period.
+The time accuracy achieved is well within the requirements of \pm 16 ns, but, the time offset of the GCU2 is slightly larger than the 250 MHz recovered clock period.
 The offset error is induced by the asymmetry [11].
-The only source of asymmetry in the design (not compensated) is the CAT-5e copper cable.
+The only source of asymmetry (delay difference between transmit and receive paths) not compensated in the design is the CAT-5e copper cable.

 Typical propagation delay for CAT-5e UTP is in the order of few ns per meter and the standard specifies that a 100 m cable might have a delay skew between pairs up to 50 ns, due to the different twist rate.
-Figure 14 displays the cable analysis performed on the 80 m and the 50 m cables used to test the timing system.
-The asymmetry between the pairs 1,2 and 3,6 of the 80 m cable is 10 ns.
+Table I and Table II display the cable analysis performed on the 80 m and the 50 m cables used to test the timing system.
+The delay skew between the pairs 1,2 and 3,6 of the 80 m cable is 10 ns.
 This asymmetry generates the clock period offset error observed.
 Without any compensation mechanism, the offset error introduced by the cable asymmetry may be up to 25 ns.
 In this worst case scenario, the local clock would be out of specification.